Christianity is a Relationship not a Religion.

 Likewise, Jesus said,

-Faith is taking God at His Word, and as such committing to follow Him.
-The act of obeying and following doesn’t earn or regulate our standing with Him, in fact we generally aren’t really good at it, but it does testify if its real.
+Faith is taking God at His Word and committing to follow Him.
+The act of obeying and following doesn’t earn or regulate our standing with Him; in fact, we generally aren’t really good at it, but it does testify if it’s real.

 This is also why Paul wrote the next couple of verses in our passage.
-He did not want faith confused as a more romanticized or sanitized word for religious works.
+He did not want faith to be confused with a more romanticized or sanitized word for religious works.

 The third principle Paul teaches us is that